No, it doesn't work. Don't buy the hype about insulating paint, this is snake oil in its truest form.

 The big ruse here is when it's promoted as an alternative to insulation when applied to the interior of a building, or that it can double the R value of an existing wall.
 It may add an inconsequential decimal point of R value to your wall, but that is akin to a butterfly slowing down a passenger train in an impact.
 Yes, the butterfly collision *will* slow the train, but not so much that the jolt will make you spill your coffee or get whiplash.
 Including insulating paint in your wall assembly will have a similar effect on your heating bill.

 Like so many things, fringe building products that sound too good to be true usually are.
 If paint insulated walls then why not forgo insulation all together and just put about 3 coats and call it a day?
 Or 5 coats and call it a Passive House?
-Because that nagging little voice in the back of your head is right; you are being sold a bill of goods and you might as well buy actual snake oil and apply it to your walls for all the good the paint will do.
+Because that nagging little voice in the back of your head is right; you are being swindled.

-One account found on Green Building Advisor tells of a company sales rep so enamoured with his own product that not only did he ignore that inner voice, but he built a monstrous 7,200 square foot house without insulation, relying entirely on his magic paint instead.
+There is a well-known story of a company sales rep who believed so completely in the product that not only did he ignore (or not hear) his inner voice, but he built a monstrous 7,200 square foot house without insulation, relying entirely on his magic paint instead.
 Needless to say, even with heating and cooling going full blast, he froze in the winter and cooked in the summer.
 That's karma for you I guess.

 Sorry to sound so flippant about it but it really grinds my gears to see good people getting fleeced of their money and thinking they've solved a problem when they haven't.
 Not only do they get their pockets picked, but they risk seriously screwing up their houses because they think they have insulation and they actually don't.